Clerk CLI

 - Set up authentication —

-clerk initdetects your framework, installs the SDK, and scaffolds your project with Clerk's authentication setup. - Manage environment variables —
+clerk initdetects your framework, installs the SDK, and scaffolds your project with Clerk's authentication setup. - Manage your account and project link —

 clerk env pullpulls your Clerk API keys into your project's env file. - Configure your instance —

 clerk apiis an authenticated client for Clerk's Backend API.
+Target the Platform API with--platform, or query the public, unauthenticated Frontend API with--fapi.
 Runclerk api lsto explore available endpoints. - Run diagnostics —

-clerk doctorvalidates your project's Clerk integration and flags common issues. - Manage applications —
+clerk doctorvalidates your project's Clerk integration and flags common issues.
+Pass--fixto attempt automatic fixes. - Manage applications —

-clerk apps listandclerk apps createlet you view and create Clerk applications from the terminal. - Open the Dashboard —
+clerk apps listandclerk apps createlet you view and create Clerk applications from the terminal. - Manage users —

-clerk openlaunches the Clerk Dashboard in your browser from the terminal. - Update the CLI —
+clerk openlaunches the Clerk Dashboard in your browser from the terminal. - Maintain the CLI —

-clerk updateupdates the CLI to the latest version.
+clerk updateupdates the CLI to the latest version, andclerk completiongenerates shell autocompletion for bash, zsh, fish, and PowerShell.

 Run clerk --help for a full list of commands.